 Because of the time limits of the course, we will restrict ourselves to certain topics.
 The course focuses mainly on transitions to democratic rule in countries that have recently been ruled by authoritarian regimes, rather than the problems of insufficient democratic practices in countries that long ago established democratic regimes.
 However, where relevant, we also discuss recent trends in Western democracies that have threatened the quality of democracy.
-I will bring examples from many diverse areas of the world, with cases of attempted democratization from the beginning of the third wave of democratization through today.
-Countries of the former Soviet Union, particularly Russia, are my area of regional expertise, so these countries will be discussed frequently, as will the last decade's "Arab Spring" cases.
+I will bring examples from many diverse areas of the world, with cases of attempted democratization and reversals of democracy from the beginning of the third wave of democratization through today.
 We will also regularly incorporate discussion of the countries that students are examining in an optional report assignment for the network Scholars At Risk.
 I welcome you to participate in class discussion and to raise interesting examples or counter-examples from any countries in transition with which you may be familiar.
 We are forced to breeze through extremely important and complicated topics of discussion.
 However, it is my hope that this brief introduction to several topics will whet your appetite to read and learn more about processes of democratization around the world.

-Our teaching assistant for the course is Veronica Hurtado.
-She is currently a PhD candidate in Political Science, partially studying questions of democratization in her own research.
-Veronica will be marking most of the written assignments (including full responsibility for marking your term paper proposals and papers), assisting with the synchronous class discussion sessions, and helping to evaluate student participation.
-In addition, she will be available to meet with you one-one in virtual office hours.
+Our teaching assistant for the course is Dhriti Mehta.
+She is currently a Masters student in Political Science, partially studying questions of democratization in her own research.
+Dhriti will be marking most of the written assignments (including full responsibility for marking your term paper proposals and papers), assisting with the class discussion sessions, and helping to evaluate student participation.
+In addition, she will be available to meet with you one-on-one in virtual office hours.